The National Comprehensive Cancer Network: Updates for Biopsy in Breast Cancer

 The NCCN cautions that SLB has not demonstrated an improvement in survival over axillary node dissection and participation in clinical trials further evaluating the procedure is encouraged.
 Patients who are candidates under the NCCN guidelines for SLB may wish to speak with their physician about the risks and benefits of SLB, assistance in locating an experienced SLB medical team to perform the procedure and/or participation in a clinical trial evaluating SLB.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (cancer.gov) and www.eCancerTrials.com eCancerTrials.com also provides personalized clinical trial searches on behalf of patients.
+Sources of information regarding ongoing clinical trials include the National Cancer Institute.

 Reference: Statement of the National Comprehensive Cancer Network on guidelines for sentinel node biopsy in invasive cancer.
 Hollywood, FL: National Comprehensive Cancer Network; Feb 9 – March 3, 2002.